bordoni/online-now/readme.txt

 == Changelog ==

+= 0.2.1 =
+* Fix: Resolve the Login and Logout problem with non-existent user

 = 0.2.0 =
 * Feature: Now the plugin tracks the users to check if they are still online
 * Feature: Included a method to check if the current User is online